 To solve this challenge, the client used TFE’s API to:

-- Pinpoint which instruments were trending among inexperienced traders
+- Pinpoint which instruments were trending among inexperienced traders for quick retention wins

-- Map lot size patterns and behavioural signals by experience tier
+- Map lot size patterns and behavioural signals by experience tier for acquisition opportunities by segment based on competitor strengths and weaknesses

 📉 Result: